Liam-Doodson/graphql/docs/rfcs/rfc-041-custom-query-and-mutation-names.md

 As a result, users need to be able to specify custom names for these types/fields so that they can be "de-collided".

+Additionally, the generated names do not make sense in this context.
+For example, the `createUsers` mutation on the `Reviews` subgraph is not actually creating a new user (it does not allow creating the required `name` field).
+Instead, it is used to update a user by creating a list of reviews they have written.
+Therefore, a name such as `addReviewsToUser` may be more appropriate.

 # Solution